Last update: Feb 08 2014 16:15 EDT

 - While turning on a MAC address restriction can prevent accidental connection from people who connect to your network if your SSID is visible (or cached), it does not increase security as sniffing/cracking software spoofs valid MAC addresses.

 - Disable WPS (Wi-Fi Protected Setup), it renders the router insecure, regardless of the strength of the rest of the configuration.
-Some routers ignore the WPS Disabled setting - make sure you are running the latest firmware, and verify in the firmware's release notes that it now respects the disabling of WPS to close the security flaw.
+Some routers ignore the WPS Disabled setting - make sure you are running an updated firmware, and verify in the firmware's release notes that it truly respects the disabling of WPS to close the security flaw.

 - WEP is insecure.